Old Mate's Place

 While their previous bars might have built reputations on showcasing specific spirits, Old Mate's sees Walters and Noble widen the focus, embracing the creative space that comes with celebrating all booze in equal measure.
 Expect a cocktail list that's broad and oft-changing, spreading plenty of love across a 300-strong back bar selection.
 At the moment you'll find a whisky sour infused with passionfruit, sesame and grapefruit, and a refreshing watermelon, sake, sherry, gin and citrus concoction (called the Melody) that comes topped with a palm tree made with the skin of the melon.

-To match, the kitchen's currently pumping out four variations of a Philly cheesesteak, a caesar salad take on a san choy bow and a few meats and cheeses.
+To match, the kitchen's currently pumping out four variations of a Philly cheesesteak and a few meats and cheeses.